Pers8/obsidian-files/Tle IB English.md

 - In  your conclusion summarize the key points of your analysis and reiterate the significance of the chosen passage and its contribution to the text as a whole.
 Reflect on the broader implications of your analysis including any thematic that emerge from your examination.

-S = An article from from the magazine High Country  News and the title is "The Silence of the Bees" P =
+S = An article from from the magazine High Country  News, the title is "The Silence of the Bees" and it was published 2007 P = 3
 E =
 C =
 S =